jozefsako/TestTask-C-/readme.md

-#Install header files and library for cURL
+# Install header files and library for cURL
 sudo apt-get install aptitude libcurl4-openssl-dev

-#Compile and run the code
+# Compile and run the code
 g++ Main.cpp -o Main -lcurl
-./Main
+./main

+# Or Use makefile
+make clean
+make all
+./main